brandonchinn178/mergit/README.md

 Then save the webhook secret, app ID, and private key to LastPass.
 Follow the instructions in `deploy/README.md` with these values.

+Edit the GitHub app and replace the homepage and webhook URLs with `https://merge-bot.build-leapyear.com/webhook`.
+The GitHub app should now be set!

+Now, you need to install the GitHub app to the correct repository:

+1. Remove all CI statuses from required status checks
+1. Set the "Bot Merge" check as a required status check
+1. Add `.lymerge.yaml` to the repo with the required CI statuses
+1. Make a PR and use the merge bot to merge it in!

+### Updating the deployment

+TODO